klaudiosinani/taskbook/readme.md

 ### Set Priority

 To set a priority level for a task while initializing it, include the `p:x` syntax in the task's description, where x can be an integer of value `1`, `2` or `3`.
-Note that all task's by default are created with a normal priority - `1`.
+Note that all tasks by default are created with a normal priority - `1`.

 - `1` - Normal priority
 - `2` - Medium priority